History of St Joseph the Worker Church

 Groundbreaking for the new church took place on June 1, 1975.
 Mass was celebrated for the first time in the new church on May 1, 1976.
 The parish was moved to Orefield in 1977 and a new rectory was built.
 A parish center was added in 1981.

 Saint Joseph the Worker Center of Learning was opened to 315 students in grades one through eight on September 2, 1997.
 With the completion of the school, the expansion of the church was begun.
 The church expansion was completed on March 8, 1998.
-Saint Joseph the Worker Parish currently serves over 2800 families.
+Saint Joseph the Worker Parish currently serves over 3000 families.
+The current pastor is Rev. Msgr.
+Victor F. Finelli, V.J., J.C.L, who arrived in 2021.